Architecture

 briefs/,state/,sources/,README.md,docs/*.md,prompts/*.md(includingCHANGELOG.md), andsite/taxonomy.yaml. - It writes nothing back — its build artifact lives entirely under

-site/_site/(gitignored locally; force-pushed to thegh-pagesbranch by the CI workflow). - It emits three RSS feeds:
+site/_site/(gitignored locally; force-pushed to thegh-pagesbranch by the CI workflow). - Every entity is canonical at

-_site/data/search.jsoncovers briefs, CVEs, topics, and sources. - The operations dashboard at
+_site/data/search.jsoncovers briefs, entities (every type), and sources. - The operations dashboard at

 site/taxonomy.yaml is the controlled vocabulary